Spelling variations: Haim, Chaim, Haym Avraham

 In "HaMaccabi Be'Artzot HaBalkan" (The Maccabi in Balkan States), p96, David Rimon wrote:

-"A few weeks after the Young Turks revolution [July 1908], the brothers Haim Abraham and Moritz Abraham, members of Maccabi Ruschuk in Bulgaria, came to Constantinople.
+"A few weeks after the Young Turks revolution [July 1908], the brothers Haim Abraham and Moritz Abraham, members of Maccabi Rustchuk in Bulgaria, came to Constantinople.
 The brothers immediately went to work and devoted much of their time and energy to the development of the association."

 "At the same time, Dr. Israel Auerbach, the representative in Turkey of the "Hilfsverein der Deutschen Juden" and a reporter of the official Zionist weekly "Die Welt" also arrived in Constantinople.
 Dr Auerbach, who prior to his arrival in Constantinople had been the president of "Bar Kochba" in Berlin (Jüdischer Turnverein Bar Kochba Berlin) and the president of the Association of Jewish Gymnastics Societies in Germany, as well as the editor of the journal "Jüdische Turnzeitung", joined the management of the Maccabi association in Constantinople and contributed his talent and extensive experience in both the organisational and technical fields".